 Peter Chettri was born in Sadam, Sikkim, India.
 His father had left their ancestral home in Taplejung Nepal to seek better fortune in India.
 Peter has a Bachelor’s degree in Education from Sikkim University.

 Sundar was born in a remote village of Namlung, Gudel V.D.C in the Solu Khumbu ( Everest region ) district in 1985.
-He only managed to attend till year 7 in school due to poverty.
+He only managed to attend until year 7 in school due to poverty.
 He had to quit school to support his family.He started working for a medium sized company by basing himself at Lukla in the Everest region at a tender age of 16.
 He started working as an assistant guide for this company and was later promoted to a cook for camping treks.

 Sundar started working for Responsible Adventures from 2008.
 He is now a trekking chef for our organization.
-Since joining our company, he has trekked in the Everest, Manaslu, Annapurna and Makalu regions of Nepal.
+Since joining our company, he has trekked in the Everest, Manaslu, Annapurna, and Makalu regions of Nepal.
 He will be trekking in Ladakh of Jammu and Kashmir state in India from the summer of 2017.

 Here is what Sundar has to say about working for us:

 “I know Raj sir, from the year 2000 when he worked as a tour leader for an English company.
 I was fortunate to meet him again in 2008 after the Everest marathon in the Everest region.
 He asked me to join his team, which I accepted without a second thought.
 Since joining the Responsible Adventures Family, I have been taught to prepare new international cuisines, healthy food and to taste it, to meet wonderful clients from around the world who trek with us.
 I love being given the opportunity to see new places within my country and soon in India as well.
-My boss unlike owners of other companies treat us like family, he is more of a friend / father figure than a boss, very down to earth and we can approach him at anytime.
+My boss unlike owners of other companies treat us like family, he is more of a friend/father figure than a boss, very down to earth and we can approach him at any time.
 He even gave me an opportunity to go paragliding in Pokhara in September 2016.
 I hang the paragliding certificate in my living room in my village home with pride.
-In fact I am the first person from my village to have paraglided.
-My current favourite food that I can prepare and enjoy eating it too are pancakes, waffles with goji berries and maple syrup and Chicken Thai Green curry.
+In fact, I am the first person from my village to have paraglided.
+My current favorite food that I can prepare and enjoy eating it too are pancakes, waffles with goji berries and maple syrup and Chicken Thai Green curry.

 I love the fact that we are always learning new things.
-We were the first team to serve Responsible Adventure’s first Yoga trek.
+We were the first team to serve Responsible Adventure’s first Yoga Trek.
 I loved being able to participate and learn new things about yoga and practice the Asanas.